-The fibration condition in Austin-Braam's construction plays an important role in resolving the problem of the differential $d_k$ taking value in the space of current.
-Since fibration conditions are usually stronger than what one can get in any virtual techniques, we want to replace the fibration condition with a weaker transversality requirement which is generic in every reasonable virtual technique.
+The fibration condition in Austin-Braam's construction plays an important role in resolving the problem of the differential $d_k$ taking value in the space of currents.
+Since fibration conditions are usually stronger than what one can get in any virtual techniques, we want to replace the fibration condition with a weaker transversality requirement, i.e.\ the fiber product transversality condition in Definition \ref{def:flow}, which is generic in every reasonable virtual technique.
 Note that the operator $d_k$ is defined using pushforward of differential forms.
-Since pushforward is defined as the dual operator of pullback, the problem is rooted in the fact that the dual space of differential forms $\Omega^*(C^i)$ is the space of currents $\cD^*(C_i)$ instead of itself.
-However, such problem never appears for finite dimensional vector spaces, i.e. whenever a finite dimensional space is equipped with a non-degenerate bilinear form, the dual space is identified with itself.
-To make use of such fact, we uses the homological perturbation lemma, which is a method of constructing small cochain complexes from larger ones.
-The strategy is formally applying homological perturbation lemma to the almost existing Austin-Braam's cochain complex, and then verifying the formula suggested by the perturbation lemma is well-defined and gives desired algebraic relations.
-The theme of this paper can be summarized as \textbf{formal application of homological perturbation lemma can resolve the technical difficulty of infinite dimensional cochain models.} Therefore, we first clarify the homological perturbation lemma we will use.
+Since pushforward is defined as the dual operator of pullback, the problem is rooted in the fact that the dual space of differential forms $\Omega^*(C_i)$ is the space of currents $\cD^*(C_i)$ instead of itself.
+However, this problem never appears for finite dimensional vector spaces, i.e.\ whenever a finite dimensional space is equipped with a non-degenerate bilinear form, the dual space is identified with itself.
+To make use of this fact, we use the homological perturbation lemma, which is a method of constructing small cochain complexes from larger ones.
+The strategy is to formally apply the homological perturbation lemma to the almost existing Austin-Braam's cochain complex, and then verify that the formula suggested by the perturbation lemma is well-defined directly and gives the desired algebraic relations.
+The theme of this paper can be summarized as the following slogan: